pyaesone17/react-else-if/README.md

 # react-condition
- React Conditional Renderer Component that allows you to write jsx like a template engine
+React Conditional Renderer Component that allows you to write jsx like a template engine.
+It will be helpful for developer who comes from backend environment.

+# Usage
 It allows u to render everything like a template engine like this

 ```jsx
   <Condition>